merigo-labs/solana-wallet-provider/README.md

 ## Theme

-Add `SolanaWalletThemeExtension` as a `ThemeData` extension to set the provider's appearance.
+Add `SolanaWalletThemeExtension` as a `ThemeData` extension to customize the provider's appearance.

 ```dart
 ThemeData(